deeheber/danielle-heberling-dot-xyz/content/blog/dlq-messages/index.md

 A redrive function is how we get those failed messages out of the DLQ and back into the original pipeline to retry the operation.
 I wanted to set up this type of architecture in a new stack using Stackery and decided to take a look around the internet for inspiration on different patterns and ideas on how to go about it.
 I found lots of information about dead letter queues, but no examples that demo-ed a redrive function to retry those failed messages.
 This post is meant to serve as a nice example for folks like me who want to do this on AWS and haven’t found many examples.

+**Update December 1, 2021** - AWS has added the ability to redrive your SQS messages in the console.
+See [here](https://aws.amazon.com/about-aws/whats-new/2021/12/amazon-sqs-dead-letter-queue-management-experience-queues/) for more information.

+**Update June 9, 2023** - AWS has added a new set of APIs to the AWS CLI for DLQ redrive.
+See [here](https://aws.amazon.com/blogs/aws/a-new-set-of-apis-for-amazon-sqs-dead-letter-queue-redrive/) for more information.

 ## The Setup

 ### Happy Path